🧩 Aggregators¶

 Aggregators are responsible for combining model updates from multiple nodes during the federated learning process.
 They play a crucial role in ensuring the model converges effectively and efficiently, orchestrating how models collaborate in a decentralized manner.

-Framework Agnostic: Aggregators work seamlessly with different machine learning frameworks (PyTorch, TensorFlow, Flax) and communication protocols by utilizing NumPy arrays as a common representation for model updates.
+Framework Agnostic: Aggregators work seamlessly with neural networks (PyTorch, TensorFlow, Flax) and tree ensembles (XGBoost), using a common representation for model updates.

 Extensible: Easy to implement new aggregators by extending the